mdp/JsPoker/README.md

 1. Tune it to double your money over the course of 25,000 hands (50 Tournaments of 500 hands each)
 1. Test it with `npm test` until your confident it has a good chance of winning.
 1. Submit a pull request.
 If the Travis tests pass, you win the bounty.
+1. The first successful pull request wins the round.
 1. Winning bot is added to the table.
 Contest repeats.

 ## Rules